 Between 1910 and 1950, The Children’s Room was used for numerous purposes including an office, museum, library, meetings of the Senior National Board of Management, and even National Conventions.
 During World War II, The Children’s Room was used by the American Red Cross to aid in the war effort.
 From 1950–1999, The Children’s Room was used as a Board Room and committee meeting room.

 The Children’s Room was renovated to accommodate many of the C.A.R. items previously on display at Gadsby’s Tavern Museum.
 The current exhibit depicts furniture and furnishings of the American Revolutionary period and was dedicated on the 90th Anniversary of The Children’s Room in April 2000.

-The National Society of the Children of the American Revolution Library provides multimedia educational opportunities by offering various types of material pertaining to the colonial era, American Revolution, and post-American Revolutionary War periods.
-Reference and resource materials are available for research.
+The National Society of the Children of the American Revolution Library provides multimedia educational opportunities by offering various types of material pertaining to N.S.C.A.R. history, and the N.S.C.A.R.'s founder, Harriett Lothrop.
 Included are writings by and about the author-founder of the N.S.C.A.R., Harriett Mulford Lothrop—pen name, Margaret Sidney.
-Materials about N.S.C.A.R. programs and the lives of young Americans of this period also are offered.

 Programs and Activities are available on this website under "Resources."